EmmanuelAnthonyO/EmmanuelAnthonyO/README.md

 -->
 ***
 ### 👨🏽‍💻 About Me
-Power platform developer currently building applications and automating business processes for over 3000 users.
+Power platform developer.
+Building applications and automating business processes for thousands of users.
 ***
 ### 🔭 I’m interested in
 * Open-source contribution